marina601/scooter-circle/TESTING.md

   - Try to press register, without filling in the form.
 Confirm custom message appears to inform the user what they should enter.
   - Confirm the validation fields change colour to red for invalid entry.
   ![feedback](wireframes/images/custom-feedback.png)
-  - Try to enter a username, but not the password and press register button, confirm the custom message appears to the user to enter a password and its parameters
+  - Try to enter a username, but not the password and press the register button, confirm the custom message appears to the user to enter a password and its parameters
   - Try to create a new account that already exists (same username), confirm that the flash message appears at the top of the page informing the user that this account already exists.
   ![same username](wireframes/images/username-in-use.png)
   - Try to create a new account with a new username but with two passwords that do not match, confirm that the flash message appears at the top of the page informing the user that the passwords entered do not match.